Toll-Free : 1.800.761.1787

 Important: The point to be noted here is that uploading a file with the same name as the existing file will overwrite the original file.
 Thus, it is recommended to create a separate folder in the box instead.

-1. Next step is to go for the Upload to start with the uploading process.
+1. Next step is to go for Upload to start with the uploading process.

 Upload your data file in Intuit - Screenshot Image 3

-1. After the files are uploaded successfully, you are required to choose the Close tab in order to make an exit.
+1. After the files are uploaded successfully, you are required to select the Close tab to exit.

-The point to be noted here is that, until and unless advised by Intuit, you need not enter any information into the file till the time the repaired file is not returned.
+The point to be noted here is that, until and unless advised by Intuit, you need not to enter any information into the file, till the time repaired file is not returned.

 Read this Also: How to Fix Unrecoverable error in QuickBooks Desktop?

-After being apprised of the steps to upload the QuickBooks desktop company file to Intuit, the next step involves the retrieval the corrected data file.
-Below are the easy steps that you need to follow in order to retrieve the corrected file:
+After you are aware of the steps to upload the QuickBooks desktop company file to Intuit, it is time to retrieve the corrected data file.
+Below are the steps that you need to follow:

-4th Step: Follow up by spotting and locating the file.
-The file should be renamed by FIXED_added to it.
+Step 4: Followed by spotting and locating the file.
+(The file should be renamed by FIXED_added to it.)

-5th Step: Choose the three dots (…) button, and afterwards, choose the Download option from the drop-down menu.
+Step 5: Choose the three dots (…) button, along with selecting Download option from the drop-down menu.

 Retrieve your corrected data file - Screenshot Image

-6th Step: Next, you are required to browse the location where you wish to save the file.
+Step 6: Next, it is supposed to browse the location where you wish to save the file.

-8th Step: In case the Readme.docx file is available, then download it.
-The file carries important information required to initiate the process of using the repaired file.
-Now, save both the data file and then Readme.dox in the location where you wish to store the file.
-This step needs to be accomplished in order to avoid getting the data compromised or without letting any unexpected results hamper the process.
+Step 8: In case the Readme.docx file is available, then download it.
+The file carries information that are required to start using the repaired file.
+Now save both the data file and then Readme.dox in the location where you wishes to store the file.
+This needs to be done in order to avoid getting the data compromised or any unexpected results.

-10th Step: The final step in this process is to go for the conversion process.
-It is pertinent to note that the data file may have the extension as .qbb, which denotes a backup company file.
-In this context, you might need to convert the downloaded backup company file to the full company file.
+Step 10: The final step in this process is that the data file may have the extension as .qbb, which denotes a backup company file.
+You might need to convert the downloaded backup company file to the full company file.

-• This can be accomplished by heading to the File menu in QuickBooks and then choosing the option labeled Open or restore company.
+• This can be done by moving to the File menu in QuickBooks, and then choose Open or restore company.

 Open or restore company file in QuickBooks - Screenshot

-• Also, opt for the Restore a backup copy option and then hit on the Next tab.
+• Also, opt for the Restore a backup copy and then hit Next tab.

-• Now, pick the Local backup option by checking on the circular box beside it, followed by clicking on Next.
+• Now, pick the Local backup option along with clicking on Next.

 Local backup to restore the company file - Screenshot